How do we find the perfect wastewater treatment solution?

 - Council Approval - We will design the system and submit the design plan to your local council for approval.
 The application would include the site plan, site report, council application form, etc. We file the paperwork and submit the application to the local council.
 It usually takes 4-8 weeks for approval.

 - Installation - Once we receive the approval, we will organise an installation date with you.
 We will source the materials and parts required for the project and begin the construction.
 Your wastewater treatment system would be built according to your site.
-The time taken for installation depends on the size of the system and complexity.
+The time taken for installation depends on the size of the system and its complexity.

 Septic and Wastewater Specialists South-East Queensland